 “I’m a big nature fan.
 One of the reasons I love to be on the road is because I like to be off the beaten path and drive through rural areas.
 Like where I am right now – Georgia.
 Right now, I’m looking at farm lands on the left side, and very heavily forested areas on the right side and the blue skies with wispy clouds, and there’s cows out there and it’s nice.
 It’s a beautiful, idyllic kind of scene, if you like that kind of thing.
 I certainly do.”

-The countryside tranquility Matt soaks in while traveling America is a night and day difference from where his musical journey started.
+The countryside tranquillity Matt soaks in while travelling America is a night and day difference from where his musical journey started.
 The son of a jazz pianist, he picked up a love for music at an early age.
 He was learning the trumpet when he saw Mike Metheny (brother of jazz guitarist Pat Metheny) playing the rare Electronic Valve Instrument, the day inspiration’s lightning struck.
 Mike pointed him towards the music store in New York where he had found this rarity.
 “I called that music store.
 I told them, ‘if you ever hear of one, call me.’
 A few months later, they called me.
 Before I knew it, I was playing the Electronic Valve Instrument.
 This really cool trumpet kind of synthesizer.
 Then, the AKAI Corporation bought the rights to the design and started to mass produce it.
 They hired me to travel around the country and demonstrate it.
 Suddenly, I’m the guy with this instrument.
 I didn’t try to make this happen, it just happened.”

 Matt’s cinematic sound-scaping San Francisco-based world fusion band, The Venusians, soon became favourites of the club scene, Burning Man, and darlings of Silicone Valley.
 “Craig [Newmark, founder of Craigslist] used to come to our shows – one of the underground clubs we used to play at.”
 He dubbed the band “the emissaries of sonic shamanism.”